Biomedical Engineering Bachelor's Degree

 for Career Placement (The Princeton Review)

-Tomorrow Needs a Focus on Living Systems
+Tomorrow Needs Engineers Focused on Living Systems

 Biomedical engineers specialize in understanding living systems.
 Learn to predict the body’s interactions with external materials or devices.
 The goal is to reduce the risk of adverse effects.
-Draw upon many engineering disciplines to solve complex problems.
+Draw on many engineering disciplines to solve complex problems.
 Be on the front lines of biology, medicine, and research and development:

-• Designing prostheses or artificial organs
+• Design prosthetic limbs or artificial organs

-• Combating disease with research
+• Combat disease with research

-• Designing ergonomic equipment and workplaces
+• Design ergonomic equipment and workplaces

 Engineering Enterprise Concentration